influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/prerequisites.md

 that stores metadata related to your time series data requires a PostgreSQL or PostgreSQL-compatible database _(AWS Aurora, hosted PostgreSQL, etc.)_.
-The process for installing and setting up your PostgreSQL-compatible database depend on the database you use or the database provider.
+The process for installing and setting up your PostgreSQL-compatible database depends on the database and database provider you use.
 Refer to your database's or provider's documentation for setting up your PostgreSQL-compatible database.

-### PosgreSQL-compatible database requirements
+### PostgreSQL-compatible database requirements

 - PostgreSQL versions **13.8–14.6**.
 - Minimum of 4 GB of memory or equivalent provider-specific units.